MicrosoftDocs/Advertising-docs/Advertising/scripts/reference/ProductChannel.md

 ---
 title: "ProductChannel"
 subtitle: "Scripts"
-description: "Contains the methods used to manage the product group."
+description: "Contains the methods used to manage the channel product group."
 author: Matt-UX

 ms.author: matrob